Amanda-L/WashU-ML-Project4-NeuralNetworks-2023/README.md

 ![image](https://github.com/Amanda-L/WashU-ML-Project4-NeuralNetworks-2023/assets/52643725/8b8eb876-f520-4377-b958-5c3a6a54cced)

 This assignment aims to implement a neural network and test it on the Boston dataset, which contains housing prices as targets and community statistics as features.
-The implementation is organized into three functions and a preprocessing step in the file `deepnet.py`.
+The implementation is organized into three functions (forward pass, compute loss, and back propagation) and a preprocessing step in the file `deepnet.py`.
 Here is a summarized breakdown of the tasks:

 1. **Preprocessing (preprocess):**
    - Implement the `preprocess` function in `deepnet.py`.